ching1221/Django-onlineChoosingHomeWork/README.md

 $ python manage.py syncdb

 so you can input your admin name and password, then you run server and should first go localhost:8080/admin to add a project info, so it can work out.

+tips: this is best for chinese teachers who wanna collect the projects info choosen by her/his students online.